eddyojb88/django-flow-forge/docs/flows_dashboard.md

 # Features

-- Task monitoring
+- Task monitoring (there is auto-checkpoints between Tasks)

-- Auto-checkpoints between tasks
+- Visualize a Flow in terms of its Tasks, dependecy tree and Task status.
+Clicking on nodes allows you to inspect the status and output

 - Outputs for your machine learning algorithms

 You the developer need to define what the machine learning outputs are, which are saved to the MLResults object.